Coveros-GitHub-Sandbox/selenified/README.md

 more Java classes.
 Name the class something descriptive following the test suites purposes.

 ### Structuring the Test Suite
-Have each class extend the TestBase class which is contained within the selenified.jar.
+Have each class extend the Selenified class which is contained within the selenified.jar.
 Each suite can optionally contain a method setting up some details to be used in each test.
 The URL the selenium tests should connect to (which can be overridden), the author of the tests, and the version of tests or software under test.